opendaylight/netvirt/docs/specs/ipv6-l3vpn-internet3.rst

      vrf rd "vpn1"
      vrf rt both "vpn1" "internetvpn"

-- Spawn VM and bind its network interface to a subnet, L3 connectivity between VM in datacenter and a host on WAN  must be successful.
-  More precisely, a route belonging to VPN1 will be associated to VM GUA.
-  Then, it will be sent to remote DC-GW.
+- Spawn VM and bind its network interface to a subnet, L3 connectivty between VM in datacenter and a host on WAN  must be successful.
+More precisely, a route belonging to VPN1 will be associated to VM GUA. and will be sent to remote DC-GW.
 DC-GW will import the entry to both "vpn1" and "internetvpn" so that the route will be known on both vpns.
 Reversely, because DC-GW knows internet routes in "internetvpn", those routes will be sent to QBGP.
 ODL will get those internet routes, only in the "internetvpn" vpn.
 For example, when a VM will try to reach a remote, a first lookup will be done in "vpn1" FIB table.
 If none is found, a second lookup will be found in the "internetvpn" FIB table.
 The second lookup should be successfull, thus trigerring the encapsulation of packet to the DC-GW.

 When the data centers is set up as above, there are 2 use cases: